Nutrient Deficiencies in Cannabis

 While the authors of the abovementioned papers go into detail about all important macronutrients (Nitrogen (N), Phosphorus (P), Potassium (K), Calcium (Ca), Magnesium (Mg), and Sulphur (S)), we will focus on their findings for N, P, K, and Ca deficiencies in this article.

 Ca-deficiency manifests itself in different ways.
 According to Cockson et al. (2019), Ca-deficiency induces stunting and irregular growth patterns in growth tips and expanding leaves.
-The base of leaflets is then of a lighter green colour than the leaf tip.
+The base of the leaflets is then of a lighter green colour than the leaf tip.
 As time progresses, the yellowing expands, and interveinal chlorosis develops.
 Emerging leaves and growth tips are now significantly malformed and can become necrotic (Fig. 1).
-Ca-deficiencies often cause malformation of leaves as Ca is essential for cell wall integrity.
+Ca deficiencies often cause malformation of leaves, as Calcium is essential for cell wall integrity.
 Ca-deficiency occurs when transpiration is limited.
 This is because the transport of Ca relies mainly on transpiration.
-Ca-deficiencies can also appear when the balance of K, Ca, and Mg is upset.
-Restoring the balance is difficult, it is therefore important to keep in mind the concentrations of these nutrients when deciding on a fertilizer recipe.
-Llewellyn et al. (2023) noted a different symptomology.
-Their flowering plants developed yellow rings with necrotic brown centres on lower fan leaves.
-On the most affected leaves the spots coalesced.
-In more advanced stages, also young leaves developed spots and leaf tips started to curl upwards.
-Authors from both studies note moderate negative effects on biomass and inflorescence production.
+Ca deficiencies can also appear when the balance of K, Ca, and Mg is upset.

 Micronutrient deficiencies

-While Cockson et al. (2019) go into detail about many micronutrients (Boron (B), Copper (Cu), Iron (Fe), Manganese (Mn), Molybdenum (Mo), and Zinc (Zn)) we will only cover Fe and Mn as these micronutrients are covered in both studies.
+While Cockson et al. (2019) go into detail about many micronutrients (Boron (B), Copper (Cu), Iron (Fe), Manganese (Mn), Molybdenum (Mo), and Zinc (Zn)), we will only cover Fe and Mn as these micronutrients are covered in both studies.

 If an Fe-deficiency occurs, the base and middle sections of leaflets of newly expanding leaves and growth tips will become a pale green colour (Fig. 2).
-As Fe is regarded as a relatively immobile nutrient, symptoms are most visible on young leaves at the top of the plant, while lower and mid sections of the plant will look healthy.
-A side-effect of Fe-deficiency may be the accumulation of other cationic elements such as Zn.
-Still, both studies did not report a deleterious effect of Iron deficiency on yield or potency.
-Fe is used for the synthesis of chlorophyll and its availability to be taken up is highly dependent on pH.
-Therefore, it is important to check the pH of your nutrient solution.
+Because plants treat iron (Fe) as a relatively immobile nutrient, you’ll see symptoms appear most clearly on young leaves at the top of the plant.
+In contrast, the lower and mid sections of the plant will look healthy.
+A side effect of Fe deficiency may be the accumulation of other cationic elements, such as Zn.
+Still, neither study reported a deleterious impact of Iron deficiency on yield or potency.
+Plants use iron (Fe) to synthesize chlorophyll, and they depend heavily on pH levels to absorb it effectively.Therefore, it is important to check the pH of your nutrient solution.

 Articles cited